 Michelle holds a degree in Marketing and Communications from Towson State University.

 Andrew Young has more than 20 years of experience bringing security hardware and software products and SaaS services to market, including more than 10 years of progressive product management expertise.
 He most recently served as senior vice president of Identity Protection at Gemalto, managing the Enterprise, eBanking and Trusted Identity segments.
 Prior to that, Young spent 11 years with SafeNet in a variety of senior product management roles for IPsec and SSL VPN, high-speed encryption, and Identity and Authentication.
 Before that, he managed engineering teams at Rainbow Technologies, a leader in enterprise security products.
 Andrew studied Mechanical Engineering at California Polytechnic University in San Luis Obispo.

-Jack Waters joined WatchGuard as Vice President of Engineering in July of 2016.
-In this role, he oversees all aspects of the engineering organization, and brings a deep experience in security, software, and hardware engineering.
+Responsible for overseeing all aspects of the engineering organization, Jack joined WatchGuard in July of 2016 and brings a deep experience in security, software, and hardware engineering.
 Most recently, he served as the Senior Vice President of Encryption products at Gemalto, and was responsible for engineering, product management, and technology strategy for Encryption products within the company’s Identity and Data Protection division.

 Prior to his time at Gemalto, he spent more than nine years at SafeNet (which was acquired by Gemalto) in a variety of leadership roles.
 As the Corporate Vice President of Client Services he was responsible for driving customer satisfaction, retention, and SAS service operations excellence.
 Also, Jack previously served as the Vice President of Engineering for SafeNet’s Data Protection product portfolios.